 “We have no decision yet but it’s in the cards,” he adds noting that wherever they open a new site they would like to ensure it can deliver quality service.

 Should the Philippine hub continue to deliver quality services, Stavretis sees moving its entire finance functions from Melbourne to Manila in three and a half years.

 “This means bringing our entire finance teams to set up here,” says Stavretis.
 Acquire BPO has 35 finance team in Melbourne.

-If there is one thing that Stavretis would like the BPO industry in the Philippines to develop is the capability to go multilingual.
+If there is one thing that Stavretis would like the BPO companies in the Philippines to develop is the capability to go multilingual.